Hawkesbury Knights

-The Hawkesbury Knights are a Tier III junior ice hockey team that is currently a member of the United States Premier Hockey League's (USPHL) Premier Division.
-The Knights play their home games at the Robert Hartley Sports Complex in Hawkesbury, Ontario.
+The Hudson Knights are a Tier III junior ice hockey team that is currently a member of the United States Premier Hockey League's (USPHL) Premier Division.
+The Knights play their home games at the St Lazare Arena in Saint-Lazare, Quebec.

 History

 On February 12, 2024, the USPHL announced the addition of five Canadian teams, including the Hawkesbury Knights, as an expansion franchises for the upcoming season.

+Following the 2025-26 season, announced that they would be re-locating to Hudson, Quebec.
+They are retaining their brand as the Knights.